finnbear/minicdn/README.md

 let _ = image.contents_webp;
 ```

+All of the fields (excepts `contents`) are disabled by default, but can be switched on by a corresponding feature flag.

 Check the documentation for other options, such as doing the compression at runtime.

 ## License